unownone/spenddy/DEPLOYMENT.md

-# GitHub Pages Deployment Guide for SwiggyScope
+# GitHub Pages Deployment Guide for Spenddy

-This guide will help you deploy your SwiggyScope application to GitHub Pages for easy public access.
+This guide will help you deploy your Spenddy application to GitHub Pages for easy public access.

 ## 🚀 Quick Setup